Neural Koopman prior for data assimilation: Background and related works

 is as small as possible in the least squares sense.
 This approach has been theoretically linked to the Koopman mode decomposition in~\cite{DMD-KMD}, and has known many different variants, e.g.~\cite{OptimizedDMD, ExactDMD, MultiresDMD}.
-However, it relies on the implicit assumption that the set of observation functions constituting the identity of the state space is a Koopman invariant subspace (KIS).
+However, it relies on the implicit assumption that $(f_1,...,f_n)$ spans a KIS.
+Indeed, having no residual error in equation~\eqref{eqDMD} would bring us to the previously examined case of~\eqref{eqLinearDS}.
 This assumption can be useful in regions of the state space where the dynamics are close to linear, but it is very unlikely to be generally true.
-In order to mitigate this shortcoming, the Extended Dynamic Mode Decomposition~\cite{EDMD} (EDMD) uses a manually designed dictionary of observable functions from the dynamical system.
+In order to mitigate this shortcoming, the Extended Dynamic Mode Decomposition~\cite{EDMD} (EDMD) uses a manually designed dictionary of observation functions $\Phi$ from the dynamical system.
 Common choices of dictionaries include polynomials of the observed variables up to a given degree and sets of radial basis functions.
-These dictionaries all include the identity of the state space, which trivially allows to make predictions in the state space by projection.
-Choosing to include only these functions in the dictionary of functions amounts to performing a classical DMD.
+These dictionaries all include the identity of the state space, so that they can be expressed as